awsdocs/aws-deep-learning-amis/doc_source/tutorial-mms.md

    $ mxnet-model-server --stop
    ```

 This tutorial focuses on basic model serving\.
+MMS also supports using Elastic Inference with model serving\.
+For more information, see [ Model Serving with Amazon Elastic Inference](https://github.com/awslabs/mxnet-model-server/blob/master/docs/elastic_inference.md)

 When you're ready to learn more about other MMS features, see the [MMS documentation on GitHub](https://github.com/awslabs/mxnet-model-server/blob/master/docs/README.md)\.

 ## Other Examples<a name="tutorial-mms-examples"></a>